-Nestle Stock: Stable Prospects (OTCMKTS:NSRGF)
+Nestlé Stock: Stable Prospects (OTCMKTS:NSRGF)

 2%

-Nestle is continuing its portfolio realignment efforts with the food giant selling off its Nestlé Waters North America business for USD 4.3 billion as part of the company's efforts to sharpen its water portfolio.
+Nestlé is continuing its portfolio realignment efforts with the food giant selling off its Nestlé Waters North America business for USD 4.3 billion as part of the company's efforts to sharpen its water portfolio.
 Although the bottled water market is growing, competition is stiff with grocery store brands increasingly taking share.
 Moreover, consumers have also been voicing concerns about plastic waste and the segment has had to suffer from complaints from water advocates for years.
 The water brands unloaded through the deal include Ice Mountain, Poland Spring, Deer Park, Ozarka, Zephyrhills, Arrowhead, Pure Life, and Splash.
 The deal does not include Nestlé's premium international water brands Perrier, S. Pellegrino, and Aqua Panna.
 Nestle’s water business, its lowest-margin business segment, reported a 100 basis point drop in operating margins in 2021 driven by higher freight and commodity costs.
 Nestle expects to continue transforming this business going forward.

 Nestlé Health Sciences is pushing further into the vitamins, minerals, and supplements opportunity, again through a combination of organic and inorganic growth strategies.
 Last August, Nestlé Healthy Sciences acquired the core brands of The Bountiful Company from private equity firm KKR.
 Brands acquired include Nature’s Bounty® (Supplement including vitamins, minerals, fish oil, protein powders), Solgar® (vitamins), Osteo Bi-Flex® (joint health supplements), Puritan’s Pride® (vitamins, minerals, herbs), Ester-C® (vitamin C), and Sundown® (vitamins and minerals).
 The acquired brands generated over USD 1 billion in sales with an EBITDA margin of over 18.3%.
 Nestlé expects synergies to lift the brands' EBITDA margin by 2024.

-This February Nestle acquired a majority stake in protein powder maker Orgain - the leading plant-based protein powder, and leading organic nutritional protein ready-to-drink shake in the U.S.
+This February, Nestlé acquired a majority stake in protein powder maker Orgain - the leading plant-based protein powder, and leading organic nutritional protein ready-to-drink shake in the U.S.

 Nestlé's plant-based foods segment continues to deliver delicious returns with 16.8% organic sales growth recorded in 2021 reaching more than USD 860 billion.
 The company continues to invest heavily to expand this category, through new product launches, geographic expansion and strategic investments.
 Noteworthy is that rather than colliding head on with first movers such as Beyond Meat (BYND) and Impossible Foods in standard fake meat products such as burgers, patties and chicken chunks, Nestlé has opted for a differentiation strategy focusing on specialties such as tuna and shrimp.
 Building on the popularity of its vegan tuna ("Vuna"), last October Nestlé added vegan egg ("vEGGie") and faux shrimp ("Garden Gourmet Vrimp") to its Garden Gourmet label.
 Both of these products were developed using proprietary technologies in under a year.

 Last November, Nestlé led a USD 4 million investment round in California-based faux chicken startup Sundial Foods whose fake chicken complete with skin, meat, and bones, is touted as going "beyond meat".
-Nestlé' is also working with Israeli cultured meat startup Future Meat Technologies to explore lab made meat products.
+Nestlé is also working with Israeli cultured meat startup Future Meat Technologies to explore lab made meat products.

-Further capitalizing on the plant-based trend, Nestle is extending its product range to include plant-based versions of popular products such as KitKat, and Milo.
-This February, Nestle launched a soy-based version of its Milo malt drink in Thailand, and in mid-2021 launched its first vegan KitKat product which replaces the milk with a rice-based alternative.
+Further capitalizing on the plant-based trend, Nestlé is extending its product range to include plant-based versions of popular products such as KitKat, and Milo.
+This February, Nestlé launched a soy-based version of its Milo malt drink in Thailand, and in mid-2021 launched its first vegan KitKat product which replaces the milk with a rice-based alternative.

 Continued product improvements and rebranding efforts have helped POS and frozen meals record 10% organic sales growth.